-Amendment of the Commission's Rules to Establish New Personal Communications Services, Narrowband PCS, Second Report and Order and Second Further Notice of Proposed Rule Making, 15 FCC Rcd 10456, 10476, para.
+74 Amendment of the Commission's Rules to Establish New Personal Communications Services, Narrowband PCS, Second Report and Order and Second Further Notice of Proposed Rule Making, 15 FCC Rcd 10456, 10476, para.
 40 (2000) ("Narrowband PCS Second Report and Order").

-Narrowband PCS Second Report and Order, 15 FCC Rcd at 10476, para.
+75 Narrowband PCS Second Report and Order, 15 FCC Rcd at 10476, para.
 40.

-See "Narrowband PCS Auction Closes," Public Notice, 16 FCC Rcd 18663 (WTB 2001).
+78 See "Narrowband PCS Auction Closes," Public Notice, 16 FCC Rcd 18663 (WTB 2001).

-See Reallocation and Service Rules for the 698-746 MHz Spectrum Band (Television Channels 52-59), Report and Order, 17 FCC Rcd 1022 (2002) ("Channels 52-59 Report and Order").
+79 See Reallocation and Service Rules for the 698-746 MHz Spectrum Band (Television Channels 52-59), Report and Order, 17 FCC Rcd 1022 (2002) ("Channels 52-59 Report and Order").

 controlling principals, has average gross revenues not exceeding \$40 million for the preceding three years.
-A "very small business" is defined as an entity that, together with its affiliates and controlling principals, has average gross revenues that are not more than \$15 million for the preceding three years.
-Additionally, the Lower 700 MHz Service had a third category of small business status for Metropolitan/Rural Service Area ("MSA/RSA") licenses - "entrepreneur" - which is defined as an entity that, together with its affiliates and controlling principals, has average gross revenues that are not more than \$3 million for the preceding three years.
+On the principals, has average gross revenues that are not more than \$15 million for the preceding three years.
+On the preceding three years.
+On the preceding three years are difficult on the preceding three years.
+On the preceding three years of small business status for the preceding three years.
+On the preceding three years of small business revenues that are not more than \$3 million for the preceding three years.
 The SBA approved these small size standards.
 An auction of 740 licenses was conducted in 2002 (one license in each of the 734 MSAs/RSAs and one license in each of the six Economic Area Groupings (EAGs)).
 Of the 740 licenses available for auction, 484 licenses were won by 102 winning bidders.
 Seventy-two of the winning bidders claimed small business, very small business, or entrepreneur status and won a total of 329 licenses.
 A second auction commenced on May 28, 2003, closed on June 13, 2003, and included 256 licenses.
 Seventeen winning bidders claimed small or very small business status and won 60 licenses, and nine winning bidders claimed entrepreneur status and won 154 licenses.
 In 2005, the Commission completed an auction of 5 licenses in the lower 700 MHz band (Auction 60).
 All three winning bidders claimed small business status.

 In 2007, the Commission reexamined its rules governing the 700 MHz band in the 700 MHz Second Report and Order.
-An auction of A, B and E block licenses in the Lower 700 MHz band was held in 2008.
-Twenty winning bidders claimed small business status (those with attributable average annual gross revenues that exceed \$15 million and do not exceed \$40 million for the preceding three years).
+87 An auction of A, B and E block licenses in the Lower 700 MHz band was held in 2008.
+88 Twenty winning bidders claimed small business status (those with attributable average annual gross revenues that exceed \$15 million and do not exceed \$40 million for the preceding three years).
 Thirty three winning bidders claimed very small business status (those with attributable average annual gross revenues that do not exceed \$15 million for the preceding three years).
 In 2011, the Commission conducted Auction 92, which offered 16 lower 700 MHz band licenses that had been made available in Auction 73 but either remained unsold or were licenses on which a winning bidder defaulted.
 Two of the seven winning bidders in Auction 92 claimed very small business status, winning a total of four licenses.